JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-By convention, a `main.kt` file if present is a default entry point for the application.
+By convention, a `main.kt` file, if present, is the default entry point for the application.
 Read more on [configuring the application entry points](#configuring-entry-points).

 In a JVM module, you can mix Kotlin and Java source files: